StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 `ls`      : Last snippet in clip
 `[s|t|d]` : Mcmc flavor used (s : Stan, t : Turing)

 Note: `d` is reserved for a combination Soss/DynamicHMC.

 Scripts containing the clips are stored by chapter.

-Models and Pluto notebooks directories are also organized by chapter.
+The Pluto notebooks directory is organized by chapter.
+In addition to clips some notebook chapters also demonstrate how to create some figures in the book.

 Special introductory notebooks have been included in `notebooks/intros`, e.g.
 `intro-stan/intro-stan-01.jl` and `intro-R-users/distributions.jl`.

-Scripts that generate important figures in the book are in the `plots` subdirectory, again store by chapter.
-The figures also right there with extension `/png`.

 ## Status